mbaersch/purchase-validator/README.md

 - no purchase event
 - no ecommerce object
 - no transaction_id
-- no value
+- no value / tax / shipping
 - no currency
-- value incorrect string
+- value / tax / shipping incorrect format
 - no items
 - empty items
 - no item_id or item_name
+- no item_id / no item_name (if both keys are required for every item)
 - quantity incorrect string (ref)
 - price incorrect string (ref)

 ### Possible Warnings
-- value not numeric
+- value / tax / shipping not numeric
 - no quantity (ref)
 - quantity not numeric (ref)
 - no price (ref)